early-birds/earlybirds-ui-js/README.md

 Also expect a component attribute or a child component where the 'datas' will be rendered to as props.

 ### ```<Slider settings={Object} elementToShow={Number}>```
-Accept a list of children and generate a slider.
+Accept a datas and display a slider

 elementToShow : number of element per slide